leafsapien/crowdfunding_backend/README.md

 # Crowdfunding Back End
 by Anaya Dodge

-> [!NOTE] In order to interact with this content using Insomnia, you must first activate your Virtual machine and turn on your Server using the following commands in the terminal:
+> In order to interact with this content using Insomnia, you must first activate your Virtual machine and turn on your Server using the following commands in the terminal:
 > - .venv/Scripts/activate
 > - python manage.py runserver